How to Paint a Dresser in 10 Easy Steps!

 STEP 4: Clean Off the Gunk From Your Dresser First

 Dressers are gross.
 Wait, let me clarify that: thrifted dressers are gross!
-LOL.
 You’ll need to remove the drawers and use a solution of vinegar and water and wipe everything out.
 Try using a steam cleaner (I recommend the HomeRight Steam Machine) to get the deep down gunk out of the dresser.
 You can find a full video tutorial HERE for all of the Steam Machine’s uses, plus see how I used the steam cleaner to blast those dirty thrifted file cabinets I used in my basement home office DIY desk.

 There’s nothing more frustrating than starting a dresser only to find that the old stain is bleeding through the new paint.
 With all the latest furniture paints out there, they all toot their horns that there’s no priming or sanding needed.
 What they don’t tell you is that no furniture paint is effective against….
 THE DREADFUL BLEED!
 It tends to happen with mahogany stains (from my experience).
 Any reddish stain that doesn’t have a lacquer over it (or is badly chipped) will bleed right through, like what happened with this mid-century pink ombre mod dresser I refinished, as you can see below:

 I had planned on painting the mid-century mod dresser white, but when I saw what was happening, I decided to paint it pink to disguise the bleed.
 It worked in my favor!
 The outcome was pretty!

 What To Do If Your Furniture Bleeds

-If you run into this problem, use an oil-based primer (try Kilz brand) with 2 coats to cover the bleed.
+If you run into this problem, use an oil-based primer (try KILZ Original spray primer, and be sure to use it outdoors–it stinks) with 2 coats to cover the bleed.
 Be sure to let it dry completely in between the two coats.
-Then start painting!
-I plan to do this with the next “bleeder” I paint!
+Then start painting once it fully dries.
+I’d let it dry 24 hours.

 Some people like to use a roller, but I love using a brush or a paint sprayer (watch this video tutorial on how to use chalk paint in a paint sprayer).